cniblock/milestone-covid-19-study/README.md

 ## Unfixed Bugs

 * On the prediction model, AGE does not seem to make as much of an impact of patient severity as expected.
-Other than that, everything is functioning as expected and no significant issues were encountered.
+Addressing this would require further investigation, possibly involving more sophisticated feature engineering or alternative modeling approaches.Other than that, everything is functioning as expected and no significant issues were encountered.

 ## Deployment